MUSEUM IS CLOSED MEMORIAL DAY (MAY 29)

 Mondays, 1pm – 4pm

-From academic to abstract, pencil on paper to oil on canvas, highly-rendered to expression-driven, this studio allows you to follow your path at your own pace.
-It is a great opportunity for all-level artists to get together and create, in a relaxed and supportive atmosphere.
+From academic to abstract, pencil on paper to oil on canvas, highly-rendered to expression-driven, this studio allows you to follow your own path at your own pace.
+It is a great opportunity for artists at all levels to get together and create, in a relaxed and supportive atmosphere.
 Open Studio at MMoA is a fun way to retain and advance your visual art skills while working with a live model each week.

 Tuesdays, 6pm – 9pm